In the age of the Internet, every site owners want to be on Google’s search result on the first page.

 Search intent states why the person made this search on Google.
 What is the intention behind this and what do they want to see in the search result?
 This is why the terms named that.

 On the surface level, there are four types of search intent:

 - Commercial Investigation

 If you are confused about the terminologies then don’t worry about that.
 Just head to Google and just search your query or main keyword you want to write an article for.

 As usual, you will see a list of results.
 Analyze the results and you will get what is ranking on the first page of Google.
 When you will write your article on that topic, then write accordingly.

 So, next time onwards, when you would write content don’t forget to analyze the search intent.

 Dwell time seems very technical at first sight.

-Dwell time is the amount of time spent by a searcher after clicking on the search result and click the back button on the browser, return back to the SERPs.
+Dwell time is the amount of time spent by a searcher after clicking on the search result and clicking the back button on the browser, returning back to the SERPs.

 Let’s take a real-world example this time